homekube/homekube/docs/cert-manager.md

 ...
 ```

-Leave all those lines as they are and add a single argument at the bottom of this code block with correct indentation:
+If patch did work as expected there should be an additional container argument with correct indentation:
 `- --default-ssl-certificate=cert-manager-acme-secrets/homekube-tls-prod`.
 The code snippet above already shows the final result.
+If this line does not exist so just add it as above.

 Now saving the editor will immediately activate the updated configuration.
 Open a browser on any of the supported subdomains, e.g. `https://dashboard.homekube.org`.